PalesaKarabo/alx-zero_day/README.md

 My first readme
-thid line was updated from git hub
+this line was updated from git hub